-The elimination of price discrimination between voice and data services can lead to dramatic reductions in the price of voice calls, precipitating significant changes in market structure.
+The elimination of price discrimination between voice and data services can lead to dramatic reductions in the price of voice calls precipitating significant changes in market structure.
 These changes were first evident in the emergence of the Internet, a ubiquitous network of applications based on the TCPIP protocol.
-Started as a text-based network for scientific communication, the Internet grew dramatically in the late 1980s and 1990s, once not-text-only applications became available.1 The Internet now reaches about half a billion computers, most of which are connected through the telephone network.
-Internet-based telecommunications are based on TCPIP packet switching.
-There are two modes of operation: a time-delay mode in which there is a guarantee that system will do whatever it can to deliver all packets; and a real-time mode, in which packets can in fact be lost without possibility of recovery.
+Started as a text-based network for scientific communication, the Internet grew dramatically in the late 80s and 90s, once not-text-only applications became available.
+The Internet now reaches about half a billion computers, most of which are connected to it through the telephone network.
+Internet-based telecommunications are based on packet switching.
+There are two modes of operation: (i) a time-delay mode in which there is a guarantee that system will do whatever it can to deliver all packets; and (ii) a real-time mode, in which packets can in fact be lost without possibility of recovery.

-Most telecommunications services do not have a real-time requirement, so applications that "live" on the Internet can easily accommodate them.
-For example, there are currently a number of companies that provide facsimile services on the Internet, where all or part of the transport of the fax takes place over the Internet.
-Although the Internet was not intended to be used in realtime telecommunications, in spite of the loss of packets, presently telecommunications companies use the Internet to complete ordinary voice telephone calls.
+Most telecommunications services do not have a real time requirement, so applications that "live" on the Internet can easily accommodate them.
+For example, there are currently a number of companies that provide facsimile services of the Internet, where all or part of the transport of the fax takes place over the Internet.
+Although the Internet was not intended to be used in real-time telecommunications, despite the loss of packets, presently telecommunications companies use the Internet to complete ordinary voice telephone calls.
 Voice telecommunications service started on the Internet as a computer to computer call.
-About three years ago, Internet telecommunications companies started offering termination of calls on the public switched network.
-In 1996, firms started offering Internet calling that originated and terminated on the public switched network ("PSTN"), i.e., from and to the regular customers' phone appliances.
-The last two transitions became possible with the introduction of PSTN-Internet interfaces and switches by Lucent and others.
+As long as Internet telephony was confined to calls from a PC to a PC, it failed to take advantage of the huge network externalities of the public switched network ("PSTN") and was just a hobby.